Independent Evolution / Convergent Evolution

 Independent evolution refers to the process by which organisms develop in separate environments with different conditions, leading to distinct evolutionary paths.
+While often characterized by divergence, this framework also encompasses convergent evolution, where unrelated species independently evolve similar traits or body plans due to similar environmental pressures.
 This concept extends beyond biological evolution to encompass cultural and technological development in isolated societies or civilizations.

 Key Points